 - Support of one or more service themes based on needs and goals for service.
 Throughout the study, it was emphasized that ideas proposed to be advanced need to make sense and champions need to be able to articulate the purpose for the idea.
-Whether a concept aligns with one or more themes helps - demonstrate its relevance and strengthens the case for support. - Community and/or community leader support.
-Implementation of any of the alternatives requires investing local funds into vehicles, software, facilities, drivers, maintenance, and administrative personnel.
+Whether a concept complements one or more themes creates the connection to support. - Community and/or community leader support.
+Implementation of any of the alternatives requires investing local funds into vehicles, software, facilities, drivers, maintenance and administrative personnel.
 Elected community leaders need to be able to justify the investment as good for the community before they can support allocating local funds annually.
-In part, their decision is based on what they hear from residents and business constituents.
+In part, their decision is based on what they hear from resident and business constituents.
 Thus, including the level of support as a criterion for evaluating each alternative is critical.